Renzperi/Digital-Restaurant-Menu-App/README.md

 - A list of items integrated with a CustomScrollView.

 ## 11. SliverChildListDelegate
-- Provides a static list of children for a SliverList`.
+- Provides a static list of children for a SliverList.

+### 12. InkWell
+-  Adds a material design ripple effect that responds to taps.